buddhist-uni/buddhist-uni.github.io/_content/articles/natures-no-thingness_marek-sullivan.md

   - dialogue
   - chan
   - huayan
-  - madyamaka
-  - origination
+  - west
 year: 2015
 oclc: 644130897
 journal: jbe
 volume: 22
 pages: "285--317"
 ---

-In this essay, the author responds to critiques of Buddhist environmentalism that he calls “holistic eco-Buddhism”, "one that draws on the Madhyamaka/Huayan doctrines of dependent origination (pratītyasamutpāda) and mutual non-obstruction (無礙 wu’ai) for inspiration towards a “holistic” or “deep ecological” environmental ethic founded on identification with the natural world."
+In this essay, the author responds to critiques of holistic eco-Buddhism which "draws on the Madhyamaka/Huayan doctrines of dependent origination (pratītyasamutpāda) and mutual non-obstruction (無礙 wu’ai) for inspiration towards a 'holistic' or 'deep ecological' environmental ethic founded on identification with the natural world."